alfairuzal/portfolio/README.md

 ## About Me

-I am a new graduate majoring in Forest Resources Conservation, at the Faculty of Forestry, Gadjah Mada University with a study period of 4 and a half years.
+I am a fresh graduate majoring in Forest Resources Conservation, at the Faculty of Forestry, Gadjah Mada University with a study period of 4 and a half years.
 I have a study focus related to wildlife conservation studies, especially on the cat family (Feline).

 I am an organized, orderly, and detail-focused person due to my background in Forestry education.
 On the other hand, I am a person who can work alone or with a group of other people.